 We cannot avoid suffering in life, but we can learn to stop fearing it.

-Life has suffering, regardless of who we are and our circumstances all human beings experience suffering to different degrees.
-We cannot stop the fact that life has suffering, but we can learn to find a purpose to it.
-We can learn to see suffering as an opportunity for change, healing, growth, empowerment and wisdom.
+Regardless of who we are and our circumstances, all human beings experience suffering to different degrees.
+We cannot stop the fact that life has suffering, but we can learn to find a purpose to this suffering.
+We can learn to see it as an opportunity for change, healing, growth, and most of all empowerment.

 REIKI AND THE FIVE REIKI PRINCIPLES CAN HELP US BREAK THE HABIT OF WORRYING